synw/django-instant/README.md

 it possible to build an app that just plugs on an existing Django stack.
 The API is simple and does not involve any new concept.

-We are trying to ship a fully compatible, easy to install and ready to use websockets solution for Django.
+We are trying to ship a fully compatible, easy to install and ready to use websockets solution for Django: websockets in Django should not be a big deal!